liusega/SegaSingleMotorDualExtruder/README.md

 At the same time one filament need to be caught in between idler and extrusion gear teeth with enough pressure.

 This project have to design a brand new extruder and different firmware to acomplish goals above.
-Current firmware is fork from Marlin (https://github.com/MarlinFirmware/Marlin) It will be released later.
+Current firmware is derive from Marlin (https://github.com/liusega/Marlin/tree/SingleMotorDualExtruder)

 Check out these video of this extruder https://youtu.be/eSuJrgT880I?list=PL3762XmLwPYKiBUytoDqkcSuJ-bVJyzTX